 Key Stage 4 History

 At Key Stage 4 students study a variety of topics that range from the development of medicine through time to the experience of Germany between the end of the First World War and the end of the Second World War.
 Students trace the development of medicine and treatments from the caves of prehistory to the modern medicine of the 2000s.
 They learn how theory and practice changed over time, from drilling the skull to release evil spirits to modern gene therapy.
 Great figures of medical history are studied alongside the experiences of ordinary people, to create a gripping narrative of discovery.
 Whereas the study on Germany encourages our historians to further develop their ideas from Key Stage 3 and truly evaluate the impact that Nazism had on the people of Germany – from the victims of Nazi persecution through women and young people.
-New for 2016 is a depth study in the American West and Elizabethan England.
+New for 2017 is a depth study on the American West and Elizabethan England.